 East plans barbecue during budget vote

 The West Seneca East Senior High School PTG will host its annual chicken barbecue and student fundraiser on Tuesday, May 15, during the school district budget vote.
 Dinners are drive-through only and cost $9 each.
 They will be sold from 3 p.m. until about 6 p.m., or until sold out.
 The high school is located at 4760 Seneca St., West Seneca.

 WS Woman’s Club sets monthly meetings

-The West Seneca Woman’s Club meets at 7:30 p.m. on the second Monday of each month at Ebenezer Church of Christ, 630 Main St., West Seneca.
-The group usually has a guest speaker or a special program.
-Women in the Southtowns who are 18 and older are encouraged to join the group for socialization and support of the community.
-For more information, contact Nancy Hart at 674-7832 or send an e-mail to firstname.lastname@example.org.
+The West Seneca Woman’s Club meets at 7:30 p.m. on the second Monday of each month at Ebenezer Church of Christ, 630 Main St. Women 18 and older are encouraged to join.
+For more information, contact Nancy Hart at 674-7832 or send an e-mail to email@example.com.